WHO chief scientist disappointed by CureVac trial

-German biotech firm CureVac' (5CV.DE) vaccine proved only 47% effective in an initial trial read-out. read more
+German biotech firm CureVac’ vaccine proved only 47% effective in an initial trial read-out.

 “It was disappointing to see the results from CureVac,” the WHO’s Soumya Swaminathan told a news conference.